NateDimick/blazing-bookmarks/readme.md

 As you use your web browser and visit your favorite sites (that you've definitely put in you bookmarks bar, right?) this extension will automatically sort your bookmarks in order of how frequently you visit your bookmarks.

+This extension will *not* extract bookmarks from folders in the bookmarks bar.
+It will also not sort the Other bookmarks or Mobile bookmarks folders (though adding those options could be a good future update).

 ## Resources

 Just a few documentation links that have been referenced to build this extension.